mb21/reading-list/other.md

-## Books
+## Tech Books

 - [Thinking in Systems: A Primer](https://wtf.tw/ref/meadows.pdf) by Donella H. “Dana” Meadows (1993)

   A _System_ is something that’s greater than the sum of its parts, usually contains feedback loops and often behaves unintuitively.
 The following can all be understood as systems: a room with a thermostat, a bathtub with an in- and outlet, ecosystems in biology, population dynamics, depletion of non-renewable resources, organizations (e.g. companies), economies, and many more.

-  > It is remarkable that Dana is able to explain with such clarity such systems concepts of stocks, flows, feedback, time delays, resilience, bounded rationality [, leverage points], and system boundaries and to illustrate each one with multiple informative examples. – Bill Moomaw
+  > It is remarkable that Dana is able to explain with such clarity such systems concepts of stocks, flows, feedback, time delays, resilience, bounded rationality [, leverage points], and system boundaries and to illustrate each one with multiple informative examples. – Bill Moomaw## Space

 - _Asteroid Mining 101: Wealth for the New Space Economy_, John S. Lewis (2014)